High idle, rough idle — causes and fixes

 Diagnose and fix high idle or rough idle

-Always start your high idle diagnostic procedures by checking for vacuum leaks.
+Always start your high idle diagnostic procedures by checking for vacuum leaks or air duct leaks (the plastic/rubber duct that runs from the air filter box to the throttle body).
 Check all rubber and plastic hoses first.
 Then, try spraying carb cleaner around any vacuum ports, intake manifold gasket and fuel injector O-rings.
 Listen for a change in engine speed.
 Unfortunately, many manufacturers have experienced problems with bad intake manifold gaskets.

 Next, check and clean the idle air control valve

-Most fuel injected engines supply air at idle with the use of either
+Most older fuel injected engines supply air at idle with the use of either

-an idle air control valve or an electronic throttle body.
+an idle air control valve, while newer engines simply open the electronic throttle body.
 If your engine has an idle air control valve, it may be carboned up or the electronics may have failed.
 Remove the valve and check for both.

 To see how an idle air control valve works, read this post